yeoman/yeoman.io/app/contributing/testing-guidelines.md

 #### Tests must be runnable in isolation

-Each test must pass if they're runned alone.
+Each test must pass if they're ran alone.
 You can run a single test by using `mocha test.js --grep 'test name'`.

 #### Stub most performance heavy operation